-The Health Careers Connection Program is designed to help disadvantaged, underrepresented and high-achieving high school students from counties in West Michigan succeed at Western Michigan University and return to their communities to practice after graduation.
+The Health Careers Connection Program is a unique program, established in 2017, designed to help disadvantaged, underrepresented and high-achieving high school students from counties in West Michigan succeed at WMU and return to their communities to practice after graduation.

 How to apply

 As long as you are a high school graduate living in the 19-county catchment area of the WR-AHEC, you may be eligible.